bobbui/smart-redis/README.md

 - better connection refused error handling
 - add support for custom parameter to the dataFetchingFn function.
 - add support for **set** data type.
-- add validation for hash idProp option has to be string
 - encapsulate private function and constructor
 - un-register, update existing cache instance
 - add unit test